Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 **Blame feature**

 I want to have a feature in tablet mode to blame someone who did not clean the porta filter.
-An "reminder" email is sent to the last coffee drinker (add something like "it might be possible that someone else did not clean but did not register the coffee").
+A "reminder" email is sent to the last coffee drinker (add something like "it might be possible that someone else did not clean but did not register the coffee").

 ## XP-Techniques